 Morocco is gaining international fame as a world-renowned surfing destination.
 Because of this, many young Moroccans are opening surf schools in the different surfing towns along the coast.

 There are so many different surf schools and surf camps in Morocco that it can sometimes be hard to know which one to choose.

 Here are the different surfing schools we recommend in a few of the towns along the Moroccan coast:

 Surf schools in Agadir

 Whether you are looking for a surf adventure, a yoga retreat, trekking in the mountains or just pure relaxation, you will find it all at Crocro Surf Maroc camp, your personal surf, trekking and yoga instructor in Morocco.

 The Camp is located just 16 km from the city of Agadir and 45 minutes from the international airport of Agadir Al Massira.

-This area not only has perfect climate (more than 300 sunny days a year) but also amazing spots for the surfers of all levels.
-Their friendly and qualified surf instructors will teach you to surf on your own not just follow the commands like paddle and stand up.
+This area not only has a perfect climate (more than 300 sunny days a year) but also amazing spots for the surfers of all levels.
+Their friendly and qualified surf instructors will teach you to surf on your own not just follow commands like paddle and stand up.

 You will know when to do everything by yourself, you will feel the wave and make it the ocean your ally.

 Surf schools in Taghazout